id/emqx-docs/en_US/data-integration/rule-sql-events-and-fields.md

 | `activated_at` | Unix timestamp (µs) when the alarm was activated             |
 | `node`         | The EMQX node where the event was triggered                  |

-### Alarm Deactivated Event ("$events/alarm_deactivated")
+### System Alarm Deactivated Event ("$events/sys/alarm_deactivated")

 The rule is triggered when the EMQX system alarms are deactivated.

-For example, to extract data from the `"$events/alarm_deactivated"` event topic that includes the alarm name, details, description message, activation timestamp, and deactivation timestamp, you can use the following SQL statement:
+For example, to extract data from the `"$events/sys/alarm_deactivated"` event topic that includes the alarm name, details, description message, activation timestamp, and deactivation timestamp, you can use the following SQL statement:

 Example: